Government to push through tough bank reform

 "There are a lot of changes involved -- that is why it will take some time -- but let's get the legislation through in this parliament," he added.

-Business Secretary Vince Cable from the Liberal Democrats, the junior party in the government, also backed the report, reducing fears that disagreement among the coalition partners could hold up legislation.
+Business minister Vince Cable from the Liberal Democrats, the junior party in the government, also backed the report, reducing fears that disagreement among the coalition partners could hold up legislation.

 "(Vince Cable) welcomes the recommendations and thinks it's an excellent report," his spokeswoman said.